-Kenyan farmers grow both dark-skinned green-skinned and the traditional avocados with almost dark red skin.
-The subtropical climate makes the country an ideal place to produce three types of avocados that include Fuerte, Hass and regular avocados.
+Kenyan farmers grow both dark-skinned green-skinned and traditional avocados with almost dark red skin.
+The subtropical climate makes the country an ideal place to produce three avocados: Fuerte, Hass and regular avocados.

-I took the initiative to research and talk to some dietitians regarding this buttery fruit benefits.
+I took the initiative to research and talk to some dietitians regarding this buttery fruit’s benefits.

 1. Suppresses hunger

 Since avocados have a high fibre percentage, it provides an extended sense of fullness in that when a person feels full most of the time, the urge to overeat decreases.

 However, it’s worth noting that avocados don’t help with weight loss as some people imagine.
 For one to attain the desired body size, energy balance must be present.
 It’s paramount to release more calories than what goes into the body.

 Eating more food or avocados doesn’t help to shed the extra weight.
 Despite having a lot of nutrients, avocados contain high calories; hence it’s advisable to consume the fruit in moderation.